Article

 Your API keys are encrypted before they ever touch the database.
 Here's the technical detail:

-• Encryption algorithm: AES-256-GCM — the same standard used by banks, governments, and password managers
+- Encryption: Authenticated encryption; the same class of algorithm used by banks, governments, and password managers

-• Unique IV per key: Every encryption uses a fresh 12-byte initialization vector, so even identical keys produce different ciphertext
+- Unique IV per key: Every encryption uses a fresh initialization vector, so even identical keys produce different ciphertext

-• Authentication tag: GCM mode includes a 16-byte authentication tag that detects tampering — if anyone modifies the encrypted data, decryption fails
+- Tamper detection: The encryption scheme includes an authentication tag that detects tampering, if anyone modifies the encrypted data, decryption fails

 Rate Limiting

-To prevent abuse and runaway costs (especially on the built-in Claude model that Clarity pays for), the chat API is rate-limited to 20 messages per minute per user.
-This is more than enough for normal conversation — most users send 2-3 messages per minute at peak.
+To prevent abuse and runaway costs (especially on the built-in Claude model that Clarity pays for), the chat API is rate-limited per user.
+The limits are generous enough for normal conversation while preventing automated abuse.

 Why We Built It This Way